Deep Dive into Curved Displays

 Until recently, technology hurdles prevented displays from adopting this feature.
 Let’s examine the technology that brought curved displays to the market.

 When manufacturers were first tasked with marrying the concept of the curved screen with the modern flat LCD technology they faced several challenges.
 Early curved panels were made by bending the flat panel after it was already manufactured.
 This resulted in performance issues, such as oval mura and color mixture observed at curved edges.

 Mura is a clouding defect described by the lack of luminance uniformity.
 When a flat panel is bent to achieve the curved display shape, the non-uniform force distribution leads to uneven stress.
-This results in a cell gap becoming narrower on the panel’s edges comparing to the center, causing the liquid crystal alignment to change.
+This results in a cell gap becoming narrower on the panel’s edges compared to the center, causing the liquid crystal alignment to change.
 This uneven cell gap causes an oval mura phenomenon.